Challenge Henley & Henley Half Iron

-Both courses start in the stretch of the River Thames best known for its yearly royal regatta and athletes will be set off in waves to avoid congestion and to give more space to those who need it.
+Both courses start in the best known stretch of the River Thames outside of London which is best known for its yearly royal regatta and athletes will be set off in waves to avoid congestion and to give more space to those who need it.
 Swimmers head towards the town of Henley and will pass the focal point of Temple Island before turning back just past Fawley Court to race back towards T1 at Henley Business School.
 Henley Half athletes will swim 1.9km, with the turn point just past Temple Island

 The bike course stretches into the idillic surroundings of the Chiltern Hills, the sight of which may balance the pain of 1800m of ascent over three loops.
 This scenic course consists of completely closed roads so there is no danger of being run off your bike as you speed over those hills.
 Henley half cyclists will complete one and a half loops of the same course before dismounting at T2 in Phyllis Court for the start of the run.

-Check out this spectator video of the finish last year for a sense of the electric atmosphere:
+Check out this spectator video of the finish last year for a sense of the electric atmosphere at the Henley Triathlon: